-The Foundation for Iranian Studies awards an annual prize to the best Ph.D. dissertation in the field of Iranian studies.
-Initiated in 1984, it has been awarded for imagination, novelty of approach, clarity in stating the problematic, methodological rigor, efficient and intelligent use of primary source material, quality of field work among others.
+The Foundation for Iranian Studies has awarded an annual prize to the best PhD dissertation in the field of Iranian studies.
+From 1984 to 2022, it has been awarded for imagination, novelty of approach, clarity in stating the problematic, methodological rigor, efficient and intelligent use of primary source material, quality of field work among others.

 The Noruz lectures are a collaborative effort between FIS and George Washington University.
-Each year around Norûz, (Iranian New Year at the Spring equinox on 20th or 21st March), a public lecture is given by a distinguished scholar of Iranian studies.
-Each lecture is a statement of a new idea or the summation of the work of a scholar in his or her field of concentration.
+From 1992 to 2017, each year around Noruz, (Iranian New Year at the Spring equinox on 20th or 21st of March), a public lecture was given by a distinguished scholar of Iranian studies.
+Each lecture was a statement of a new idea or the summation of the work of a scholar in his or her field of concentration.

-This event is also a reaffirmation of Iranian culture and lectures are followed by a reception around the haft-seen- the new year table symbolizing renewal and rejuvenation.
+This event was also a reaffirmation of Iranian culture and lectures were followed by a reception around the “haft-seen”, the new year table symbolizing renewal and rejuvenation.